Wing-summer/WingHexExplorer2/README_en.md

 ## WIKI

-&emsp;&emsp;If you want to learn how to use WingHexEditor and how to develop plug-ins for the software, please go to this link: `Not available yet`.
+&emsp;&emsp;If you want to learn how to use WingHexEditor and how to develop plug-ins for the software, please go to [this link](https://wing-summer.github.io/WingHexExplorer2/docs/zh/credits.html) (Chinese only).
 At the same time, you are also welcome to point out errors in the Wiki and contribute high-quality content.

 ## Plugins